CyDec Platform Anti-Fp

 starts, it will validate the license key or the trial period.
 If the trial period has ended, then you must enter a valid license key to continue

 Once a license is used for the first time, it becomes associated with that particular system.
 While the license is a floating license, it first must be released from the current system before it can be re-used on a new system.
 In order to release the license, you need to open the license window, either from the main window or context menu, and click the Release button.
 If the license was successfully released, then

 close.
 The key is then free to be used on a new system.

-If for some reason you are not able to release the key on the old system, please contact Heilig Defense (firstname.lastname@example.org) for assistance.
+If for some reason you are not able to release the key on the old system and your new system is not accepting it, please contact Heilig Defense (firstname.lastname@example.org) for assistance.